AlexSonar/VPN_AWS_server_with_auto_healing/auto_healing/Doc_CloudWatch_auto_healing _configuration.md

 # CloudWatch and auto healing configuration

-show you how to create a CloudWatch Events rule that monitors for stop and start events invoked by OpsWorks Stacks auto healing.
+It show you how to create a CloudWatch Events rule that monitors for stop and start events invoked by OpsWorks Stacks auto healing.

  [OpsWorks Stacks](https://docs.aws.amazon.com/opsworks/latest/userguide/monitoring-cloudwatch-events.html) using CloudWatch event sources to trigger events or notifications, including events triggered by auto healing.
 You can use these event sources to trigger events or notifications, including events triggered by auto healing.